todbot/blink1mk3/firmware/README.md

 This is firmware for the blink(1) mk3 USB RGB LED device.
 It borrows heavily from the [Tomu](http://tomu.im) project.
-This directory is basically a fork of the [tomu-samples](https://github.com/im-tomu/tomu-samples) repository.
+This directory started as a fork of the [tomu-samples](https://github.com/im-tomu/tomu-samples) repository.

 ## How to use: